• Skip to primary navigation

 talks presented at public seminars at the Aesthetic Realism Foundation

 on subjects that concern everyone: including love, kindness, justice, and how to see other people.
-From my papers, and some by my colleagues, you’ll see how the study of Aesthetic Realism makes for real pride and self-respect!
+From my papers, and others by some of my colleagues, you’ll see how the study of Aesthetic Realism makes for real pride and self-respect!

 To start reading, click on any of the links on the right or the tabs in the menu above.
 You can also check out my blogs: “Aesthetic Realism and the Works of Edith Wharton,” and “The Aesthetics of…”.
 Enjoy!